Key Information for Delegates

 CAPACITY BUILDING CLINICS

-Clinics are scheduled for ninety minute time periods before dinner each day.
+Clinics are scheduled for two-hour time periods from 3 to 5pm every day.
 Delegates enroll on a first-come, first-seated basis.

 To Submit Your Capacity-Building Clinic Proposal:

 Capacity-Building Clinics are awarded to Delegates on a first-come, first-served basis.
 Interested Delegates should submit a proposal (title and a three to four sentence description) to the Opportunity Collaboration COO, Jorian Wilkins (email@example.com), as soon as possible.
 Current topics and Delegate-Catalysts are posted on the Agenda.

 Cluster-Forks are scheduled for ninety minutes during lunch and dinner each day.
 Up to twelve people per conversational table are seated on a first-come, first-served basis.
 Specific topics and Delegate-leaders are posted on the Agenda at the corresponding lunch or dinner time.

 To Submit Your Cluster-Fork Proposal:

 Sixty-four Cluster-Fork tables are awarded to Delegates on a first-come, first-served basis.
 Interested Delegates should submit a proposal (title and a three to four sentence description) to the Opportunity Collaboration COO, Jorian Wilkins (firstname.lastname@example.org), as soon as possible.
 Current topics and Delegate-Catalysts are posted on the Agenda.